ncatlab/nlab-content/pages/9/5/4/1/21459/content.md

-This page collects material related to
+This page is to record the event:

 * London Mathematical Society EPSRC Durham Symposium

+  \linebreak

   **Higher Structures in M-Theory**

+  \linebreak

   12 to 18 August 2018